Ordinary Time Summer Liturgy, Songs, and Prayers

 Amen.

-God the Holy Trinity make you strong in faith and love, defend you on every side, and guide you in truth and peace; and the blessing of God Almighty, the Father, the Son, and the Holy Spirit be with you now and remain with you always.
+and the blessing of God Almighty, the Father, the Son, and the Holy Spirit, be among you and remain with you always.

 Amen.